-Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.
+Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

 The keyword here is “valuable.”
 It’s what differentiates content marketing and typical advertising.
-In other words, it is a long term strategy that aims to build a strong relationship between a brand and its customers.
-In order to successfully do it, brands (e-commerce in our case) need to create quality content that brings value to their customers consistently.
+In other words, it is a long-term strategy that aims to build a strong relationship between a brand and its customers.
+To successfully do it, brands (e-commerce in our case) need to create quality content that brings value to their customers consistently.

 Now that we have clearly defined what content marketing is, let’s explore its importance and its impact on your e-commerce business.

 To put it simply, Google ranks the ones that are considered the most useful and relevant to the search request.
 So using quality content can help you rank in the top pages of Google and that can drastically boost your traffic.

-Producing high-quality content while targeting specific markets by using specific keywords can help you rank on the first page of Google and thus drive more traffic to your website (the highest you’ll rank, the more traffic you’ll have)
+Producing high-quality content while targeting specific markets by using specific keywords can help you rank on the first page of Google and thus drive more traffic to your website.

-According to Hubspot, companies that publish consistent blog articles are driving 55% more traffic than other companies.
+According to HubSpot, companies that publish consistent blog articles are driving 55% more traffic than other companies.
 So make sure to provide your readers with quality content and work on your SEO (search engine optimization) to drive more traffic to your e-commerce.

 It may seem like a simple thing, but the more content you produce, the more content you’ll have on your site.
 Having an extremely rich website, full of content, will help you showcase your expertise and establish yourself as an authority on the subjects related to your products and services.

 Customers want content that helps them make better and smarter decisions, so providing that for them can help you gain the trust of your customers, leads, and the industry as a whole.